oferwald/transposh/readme.txt

 Also - please take extra care to validate your html, adding extra tags that are unclosed in the template may lead to our parser breaking.
 Use the w3c validator service for more details.
 If everything is setup correctly and still nothing happens, please contact us.

+= I have installed the plugin - nothing happens - themes related =

+The plugin works on one theme yet seems to fail on another.
+This might be caused by themes which don't include the wp_head and/or wp_foot functions so the transposh.js file is not being included, try to include it manually by modifying your theme

 = How can I add the plugin interface without using the sidebar widget? =

 Just add the following line to your template: